oli-cs/durhack24/README.md

 # DurHack24

-Super cool project for DurHack by Max Mayukhi and Oli !!!!!!!
+Super cool project for DurHack by Max, Mayukhi, and Oli !!!!!!!